sguiderk/calendar_app/README.md

 ## Background

-PHP application using a few design pattern mvc,solid principles,composer for dependencies and docker-compose for setting up the environment with NGNIX and it provides a clean code with PSR0 and PSR4 for autoload,also the PSR1,PSR2,PSR3 ,and to style little bit the project with BOOTSTRAP 4
+PHP application using design pattern mvc,solid principles,composer for dependencies and docker-compose for setting up the environment with NGNIX and it provides a clean code with PSR0 and PSR4 for autoload,also the PSR1,PSR2,PSR3 ,and to style little bit the project with BOOTSTRAP 4